-Since 2003, DDOE Watershed Protection Division has led the effort to provide District students with Meaningful Watershed Educational Experiences (MWEEs).
+Since 2003, DOEE Watershed Protection Division has led the effort to provide District students with Meaningful Watershed Educational Experiences (MWEEs).
 MWEEs are multi-day programs that teach students about their local watersheds and the Chesapeake Bay through classroom lessons, field experiences, and reflection activities.

 - Involve Preparation, Action, and Reflection

-- Reveal the Watershed as a System
+- Reveal the watershed as a system

 Conducting MWEEs in the District

 Recognizing the value of hands-on watershed education, the Mayor of the District and the governors of the Chesapeake Bay states signed the Chesapeake Bay 2000 Agreement to provide meaningful watershed experiences for every student in the Chesapeake Bay watershed before graduation from high school.

 For more information on this program, please contact P. Trinh Doan.